tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   <img src="{{ site.url }}/img/pitl04/transformations-functions-translate-matrix.png" />
 </figure>

-This can be a useful way to approach drawing -- moving the coordinate system to avoid keeping track using variables, then adding a `popMatrix()` to return to the original coordinate system.
+This makes for a useful drawing approach -- moving the coordinate system to avoid keeping track using variables, then adding a `popMatrix()` to return to the original coordinate system.
 It ultimately depends on what works best for what you are drawing.

 In addition to `translate()`, Processing's 2D transform functions include, [rotate()](http://py.processing.org/reference/rotate.html), [scale()](http://py.processing.org/reference/scale.html), [shearX()](http://py.processing.org/reference/shearX.html), and [shearY()](http://py.processing.org/reference/shearY.html).